avcoder/unit05-lesson01/slides.md

 transition: slide-left
 ---

-# Memory Management is Like...
+# Memory Management is Like Renting a Locker

 | Analogy             | Computer Concept  | in C |
 | ------------------- | ----------------- | ---- |